s4njk4n/Plugin_Multinode_Tools/README.md

 authentication needs to be already setup in order for this script to be useful.
 Once finished running, you can scroll up and down in your terminal window to see the current status that each node is showing.

+_retrieve_Plugin_node_backups_auto.sh_

+For those who have already performed the "official Plugin backup process" for all their nodes, this script enables all of the backup files from each of ones nodes to be copied to a local reservoir on the computer that you are running these Multinode administration scripts from.
+SSH key-based authentication needs to be already setup in order for this script to be useful.
+Each time this script it run, it creates a new unique reservoir on the local machine (so it never overwrites any previous local backup reservoirs).

 ---

 ### ITEMS TO NOTE